HiRoFa/spidermonkey_runtime/README.md

 This project is currently low on attention from me, i'm currently doing a lot of work for the quickjs based alternative which is a bit more practical for me because it's easier to compile on sbc's like the raspberry pi.
 I am however planning to get back to this when i feel [quick_es_runtime](https://github.com/HiRoFa/quickjs_es_runtime) is where i want it to be..

-# es_runtime
+# spidermonkey_runtime

-es_runtime is a crate aimed at making it possible for rust developers to integrate an ECMA-Script engine in their rust projects without having specialized knowledge about ECMA-Script engines.
+spidermonkey_runtime is a crate aimed at making it possible for rust developers to integrate the [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) JavaScript engine in their rust projects without having specialized knowledge about the SpiderMonkey JavaScript engines.

-The engine used is the Mozilla SpiderMonkey engine (https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey).

-This project started as a hobby project for me to learn rust.
-I hope some of you find it useful to learn about using spidermonkey from rust.

 * [DOCS](https://drfos.github.io/es_runtime/es_runtime/index.html)